jobrouter/typo3-process/Documentation/module.rst

    .. note::
-      Please be sure, that every process table field you use here, has the option :guilabel:`Input` enabled to allow the settings of the field from a REST resource.
+      Please be sure, that every process table field you use here, has the option :guilabel:`Input` enabled in the process table definition to allow the setting of the field from a REST resource.

 Access